 Every time you start working with a new freelancer, Toptal gives you a trial period of up to two weeks to decide whether it’s a successful match for you.
 If you’re not completely satisfied, you won’t be billed for the time and you can move on to the next match.
 You’ve got the full two weeks to decide whether the initial freelancer is a good fit without being billed for it.

 Then, it’s up to you whether you want to call it a day or ask Toptal to find you more matches.
 Once it finds you another freelancer, you start another two-week trial.

 Although Toptal only has five main freelancer categories – designers, developers, finance experts, product managers, and project managers – each category is broken down further into specialties.
 If you click through to see the skills directory, you’ll find more than 200 types of developers alone.

-From Uber Developers to Chrome Extension Developers, there’s probably a freelancer with a niche that will fit your criteria.
+From Uber Developers to Chrome Extension Developers, you’re almost sure to find a freelancer with a niche that will fit your criteria.
 And if you don’t see what you’re looking for, you can schedule a call with one of the team and they’ll start the search for you.
-Toptal says it can take between one and three weeks to locate, screen, and take on a new expert with confidence.
+Toptal says it takes between one and three weeks to locate, screen, and take on a new expert with confidence.